mtiller/ModelicaBook/text/source/behavior/discrete/measuring.rst

    :language: modelica
    :lines: 2-

+.. index:: extends

+We will reuse this model by adding an ``extends`` clause to our model.
+This essentially imports everything from the model we are extending.
+We'll talk more about the ``extends`` clause later when we discuss :ref:`packages`.
+For now, just think of it as copying the contents of another model into the current model.

-Recall the solution for this model looks like this:
+Recall the solution for the ``SecondOrderSystem`` model looks like
+this:

 .. plot:: ../plots/SOSIP.py
    :include-source: no

 In this case, we are simply plotting the solution that we computed.
 But in a real system, we can't directly know the rotational velocity of a shaft.
-Instead, we have to measure it.
+Instead, we have to **measure** it.
 But measurement introduces error and each measurement techniques introduce different kinds of errors.
 In this section, we'll look at how we can model different kinds of measurement techniques.

+.. _sample-and-hold:

 Sample and Hold
 ^^^^^^^^^^^^^^^